 Rheumatoid arthritis (RA) is an inflammatory condition.
-Some people with a gluten intolerance may feel that eating gluten causes their symptoms to flare up.
+Some people with a gluten intolerance may feel that eating gluten can impact inflammation and cause their symptoms to flare up.

 Some people find that removing certain foods, such as those that cause inflammation, from their diet can help them manage their RA symptoms.
 The foods that cause RA flares can differ from person to person.